jshauns81/redweather/README.md

 ### 2. Set your home location

-On first run, redweather will automatically prompt you to set your location:
+On first run, redweather will prompt you to set your location:

 ```bash
 redweather --prompt
 ```

-Enter your ZIP code or city name (e.g., "10001" or "New York, NY"), click Check, then Save.
+Enter your ZIP code or city name (e.g., "10001" or "New York, NY"), click Check, then Save as a preset (e.g., "home").

 ## Configuration